diffix/reference/docs/distinct pre-processing.md

 | [999, 1000] |   999 |

 In this example table, AID 1000 has each value in the dataset.
-While the presence or the absence would half or double the total count in a non-distinct count it does not at all affect the distinct count as all values are shared.
+While the presence or the absence of the entity with AID 1000 would half or double the total count in a non-distinct count aggregate, it does not at all affect the distinct count as all values are shared.

-An entity can be an extreme contributor to a distinct aggregate if they have significantly more values than other entities for which they are the sole contributor within their AID type.
+An entity can be an extreme contributor to a distinct aggregate if they have significantly more unique values than other entities.

 To map it onto our previous example, AID 1000 would be an extreme contributor if the table looked like this: